 The Open Gardens story …

-It was 1967, and the tiny Suffolk village of Chelsworth (population less than 150), in the Brett valley between Constable country and Lavenham, was the first of its kind: the first to open its gardens to the public.
-Admission was half-a-crown (12.5 pence) and a total of £150 was raised (equal to about £1,690 today), helped by plant sales and, of course, teas.
-Water for the teas served in the village Victory Hall was drawn from a standpipe and the washing-up was in bowls on trestle tables.
+It was 1967, and the tiny village of Chelsworth (population less than 140) in the Brett Valley between Constable country and Lavenham, was the first of its kind: the first to open its gardens to the public.
+Admission to the five gardens was half a-crown (12.5 pence) and a total of £150 was raised – helped by plant sales, and, of course, teas.
+Water for the teas served in the village Victory Hall was drawn from a standpipe, and the washing-up was achieved in bowls on trestle tables.

-Today, Open Gardens Day, always the last Sunday in June, raises several thousand pounds.
-As well as wandering through up to 25 gardens with several tea stops to choose from, visitors can buy from specialist nurserymen such as Colchester, Cants Roses, local food specialists, artisan crafts and French brocante.
+Today, Open Gardens Day raises several thousand pounds.
+As well as wandering through more than 20 gardens with tea stops en route, visitors can buy from specialised nurserymen, local food specialists and artisan crafts.